 6. Texas Instruments TI-83 Plus Graphing Calculator

-- It has the ability to show tables and graphs using split screens so the graph can be traced while you go through the table values;
+- It has the ability to show tables and graphs using split screens so the graph can trace while you go through the table values;

 - Easy to read LCD display of 64 x 96 pixel with a high resolution;

-- This graphing calculator is approved to be used in ACT, SAT, AP, PSAT/NMSQT, and International Baccalaureate examinations;
+- This graphing calculator works for use in the ACT, SAT, AP, PSAT/NMSQT, and International Baccalaureate examinations;

 - Use its built-in memory to store and analyze up to ten matrices.